yawnnn/RSAChat/README.md

 # RSA Chat
-a simple python chat that uses my *simple* implementation of RSA
+a simple python chat that uses my <b>simple</b> implementation of RSA

+Usage:
+Start server.py first and then client.py for every client

 ## Todo
 * Add OAEP